Toyota Dyna vs Hino Dutro Singapore Guide

 • Visibility: Excellent forward visibility from cab-over design

-In Singapore's tight labor market, automatic transmission vehicles significantly expand your recruitment pool and reduce training time for new drivers.
+Important: In Singapore's tight labor market, automatic transmission vehicles significantly expand your recruitment pool and reduce training time.
+The 8-12% fuel penalty is offset by productivity gains and lower accident rates.

 Not the Right Fit?
 Explore Strategic Alternatives